 I am currently at M&H Contractors but I’m hoping to get a full time job with Waste Management or another company.

-What were the best things about your course?
+What were the best things about your programme?

 The best things were learning new welding methods and processes.
 I particularly enjoyed plasma cutting and oxy-fuel cutting.

 What can you tell me about some of the people you’ve met at Future skills?

 Everyone is friendly, outgoing and helpful.
 We all get along well.